KelvinHere/Yoga_Milestone_4/README.md

 ### Future Features

 ##### Near Future
+- Implement a time limit on uploading images so a user cannot spam images to the application
 - Use a private video hosting service to give the site more control and better security for paid lessons.
-- Ignore users flags feature, will allow an administrator to ignore flags created by a user in case they misuse the feature.
+- Ignore users flags feature, will allow an administrator to ignore flags created by a user in case they misuse this feature.
-- Create an "on sale" field on the lessons model so instructors can have their on sale items promoted on the homepage.
+- Create an "on sale" field on the lessons model so instructors can have their on sale lessons promoted on the homepage.
     - Check lesson was on at a normal price for at least 2 months
-    - When taken off sale cannot be put back on sale for at least 2 months to avoid front page spamming
+    - When taken off sale cannot be put back on sale for at least 2 months to avoid spamming sales to reach the front page.

 ##### Far Future
 - Create live-streaming paid lessons, where an instructor can sell positions to join realtime lessons with direct tutor feedback.